rosek86/bluetooth-hci/Readme.md

 })();
 ```

-Additional examples can be found in examples directory
+Additional examples are available in the 'examples' directory.

 ## Alternative setup options

-While the nRF52840 dongle offers an easy-to-use solution, there are other alternatives.
-However, keep in mind that these methods may depend on your operating system and might need additional development for full compatibility.
+While the nRF52840 dongle provides an easy-to-use solution, other alternatives are available.
+However, keep in mind that these methods may vary depending on your operating system and might require additional development to ensure full compatibility.

-1. **Linux HCI Interface**: This interface allows the use of the Linux Host Controller Interface for Bluetooth.
+1. **Linux HCI Interface**: This interface enables the use of the Linux Host Controller Interface (HCI) for Bluetooth connectivity.
-2. **Standard Bluetooth USB Subsystem**: This provides a common interface for Bluetooth USB devices.
+2. **Standard Bluetooth USB Subsystem**: This offers a universal interface for Bluetooth USB devices.
-3. **HCI Controller via UART**: This method requires either a direct UART connection or using a third-party UART to USB adapter.
+3. **HCI Controller via UART**: This method necessitates either a direct UART (Universal Asynchronous Receiver-Transmitter) connection or the use of a third-party UART-to-USB adapter.

 ## Run example

-Simple LE Bluetooth scanner
+Simple LE Bluetooth scanner:

 ```
 npx ts-node examples/le-scanner.ts